mickeyrice/machine-learning/electrode_clusters/README.md

 The sample is likely not large enough to show accurate results, but it can be retested as more data is collected.

-Currently, the resultssuggest that there are other factors besides the electrode connectivity, depression levels, and reaction time predicting cognitive accuracy.
+Currently, the results suggest that there are other factors besides the electrode connectivity, depression levels, and reaction time predicting cognitive accuracy.